Jacob-Lemon/vgarcade/README.md

 ## Installation and Usage

-To generate your own bitstream you can download the source files and constraints from the `vgarcade.srcs` folder and include them in a vivado project.
+To generate your own bitstream, download the source files and constraints from the `vgarcade.srcs` folder and include them in a Vivado project.
 Keep in mind that generating a bitstream may take an hour or longer to complete.
-You can also program your Basys3 board directly by downloading the `vgarcade.bit` bitstream from the `game_bitstream` folder and use Vivado to program your board.
+You can also program your Basys3 board directly by downloading the `vgarcade.bit` bitstream from the `game_bitstream` folder and using Vivado to program your board.

 For visual output, connect the Basys3 to a VGA monitor using a VGA cable.
-To control the game you can use either a Gamecube controller (see [Connecting a Controller](#connecting-a-controller) for more details) or the Basys3 switches for input (see [Playing Without a Controller](#playing-without-a-controller) for more details).
+To control the game, you can use either a Gamecube controller (see [Connecting a Controller](#connecting-a-controller) for more details) or the Basys3 switches for input (see [Playing Without a Controller](#playing-without-a-controller) for more details).